Ron Roberts (rugby league)

 Ron Roberts (1927–2003) was an Australian rugby league footballer.
-He was a state and national representative, who is known for scoring a try in 1950 which won Australia an Ashes series.
+He was a state and national representative, who is known for scoring a try in 1950 which won Australia the Rugby League Ashes series for the first time in 30 years.
 His club career was with the St. George Dragons and he was a member of their 1949 premiership-winning side.